Exercise a high degree of caution in Djibouti because of the threat of terrorist attack and the uncertain regional security environment.

-Australians in Dijbouti should avoid protests, demonstrations and large gatherings as they can turn violent.
+Avoid protests, demonstrations and large gatherings as they can turn violent.

-On 21 December 2015, up to 19 people were killed in a confrontation with police at a religious gathering in the Bouldougo area, near Balbala, west of Djibouti city.
+In December 2015, up to 19 people were killed in a confrontation with police at a religious gathering in the Bouldougo area, near Balbala, west of Djibouti city.

 Civil unrest or armed conflict in neighbouring countries (Somalia, Ethiopia and Eritrea) may also negatively affect the security situation.

-Border with Eritrea: Do not travel within ten kilometres of the border with Eritrea.
+Do not travel within ten kilometres of the border with Eritrea.
 There were military clashes between Djibouti and Eritrea in June 2008 and further conflict is possible.
 Monitor local information sources for up-to-date reports.

 Petty crime, such as pickpocketing, occurs in Djibouti.